Eryadu/Java_feb_2025/src/studyMaterial/InterviewQuestions.md

 17. For interview purpose always check version first for projects i.e.Current version?
     Care about Version?
 Maven version?
 JUnit Macitos?
     Craft which version depend on which ?
+18. CI/CD pipeline ?
+Why use jenkins?
+Jenkins file? what type of file jenkins create?